oneapi-src/oneDPL/CONTRIBUTING.md

   [coding conventions](#coding-conventions).
 - Submit a
-  [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) into the master branch.
+  [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) into the main branch.
+You may add a description of your contribution into [CREDITS.txt](https://github.com/oneapi-src/oneDPL/blob/main/CREDITS.txt).

 # Coding conventions

-Add your project's coding conventions.
-If you do not have them defined, remove this section.
-If you are following a standard coding convention, consider linking to the standard.
+clang-format is required except the [test folder](https://github.com/oneapi-src/oneDPL/tree/main/test).

 # License

-PROJECT NAME is licensed under the terms in [LICENSE](LICENSE).
+oneDPL is licensed under the terms in [LICENSE](https://github.com/oneapi-src/oneDPL/blob/release_oneDPL/licensing/LICENSE.txt).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 # Sign your work

->>>
-**Attention:** The following sign-off guidance is based on the standard Developer Certificate of Origin.
-If your project requires alternate sign-off guidance, replace the below content with your project-specific guidance.
->>>

 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an